 - Instead of being bitter about other people being picked despite being “less talented”, have an honest look at what they have that you don’t have, and turn it into a positive, because this is something you can work on.
 And don’t forget about the things YOU have they don’t have: Learn to play your strengths, work on your weaknesses, and then ultimately stop constantly comparing yourself to others.

 - Who told you you are no good, apart from yourself?
 Get a professional opinion.
 Yes, you might be scared of the prospect of being “laughed at”, but did it ever occur to you that this will probably not happen?
-And what is actually worse: Taking the risk of doing something you really, really want to do (failure is always an option, but that’s life), or looking back when you are 80, and have nothing to look back upon – apart from regrets about what you haven’t done?
+And what is actually worse: Taking the risk of doing something you really, really want to do (failure is always an option, but that’s life), or looking back when you are 80, and have nothing to look back at – apart from regrets about what you haven’t done?

 - Why do you care what others say?
 What do YOU want?
 Being a singer/musician is never “linear” in terms of money.
 However, is it really the prospect of earning money with your singing that’s most important to you?
 If that’s the first thing you are thinking about, you will set yourself up for failure.
 Even if you can’t make a living out of it – there are still many things you CAN do, and you can supplement your income with related (or completely unrelated) jobs.
+There is also a lot you can do about money mindset and making your creative business financially successful.
+There are people out there who can help you.

 - Instead of letting one unpleasant experience put you off for good, why not try to work on the things that didn’t go right?
 Was it a vocal problem that made everything else fall apart?
 Get a vocal coach.
 Were you crippled with anxiety?
 Talk to a performance coach/counsellor/physician with specialism in performance related medicine (they do exist!).
 Were you underprepared?
 Work harder.